kc9zda/cursors-level-editor/README.md

 Click and drag the mouse to define the button.
 Color, and count can be changed with the edit tool.

+#### Export

+Currently supports 2 formats, kc9zda and eldit, for each of their servers, as they have a slightly different map format.
+See zdalvlformat.txt for the kc9zda level format.

+#### Edit

+Click on the map, and the side panel should have all objects that are at the location of the click.
+Objects update upon changing fields.

 ### Installation

-Simply clone or download the repository, then navigate to index.html of that directory on the server.
+Simply clone or download the repository, then navigate to index.html.
+This will work without a webserver, just go to your file explorer and open index.html.